weiyuanli788/weiyuanli788/README.md

 Goals
 - 🌱 I’m currently learning ODE.
-- 🎯 My goals are to win an award in the National Undergraduate Mathematical Modeling Competition.
+- 🎯 My goal is to win an award in the CUMCA .

  Fun Fact
 - 😄 A fun fact about me is that I am a Mongolian grown up in Baotou,Inner Mongolia.